Veterinarians Need Disability Income Insurance

 So any type of injury or illness, be it something as simple as a hand injury, or a chronic disease that affects their back (ex., bulging disk), or their cognitive ability (ex., Parkinson's disease) prevents veterinarians from engaging in their full range of duties.
 This harms, in all or part, a veterinarian's ability to earn an income and fund their family budget.

-Can’t I just choose the Disability Insurance offered through the AVMA Life Trust?
 It is endorsed by the AVMA, so it has to be the best choice, right?

 The short answers to those questions are “You can, but…” and “Not usually.”

-There are many differences, but the one to focus on are the “promises made” by the insurance company.
-As that is what all insurance is based on, and why you pay monthly costs to an insurer for in the first place….the promises the insurance company makes in the case that a disability prevents you from working.
-Below are six (6) main differentiating factors when it comes to “promises made” with individual Disability Insurance policies from multiple insurance companies vs. the AVMA offering.
+All insurance contracts are based on promises made by the insurer…that is why you pay monthly premium costs to an insurer for in the first place….the promises the insurance company makes in the case that a disability prevents you from working.

 Individual DI policies are “non-cancellable and guaranteed renewable.”
+AVMA group coverage is not.

 Individual Disability Insurers offer policies that are "non-cancellable and guaranteed renewable."
 This promise means the only reason the coverage can be terminated is for non-payment of premium costs.